swaggymarie/filecoin-ocean-analysis/README.md

      </div>
 </div>
 <h2>Correlation</h2>
-## Correlation
-### Determine the correlation between the energy used to seal the Filecoin data and the price of its $FIL token
+<h3>Between the energy used to seal the filecoin data and the price of the $FIL token </h3>

 ![alt text](https://github.com/mgavillo/filecoin-ocean-analysis/blob/main/images/Price_EnergyUsedToSeal.png)

-### Determine the correlation between the capacity of storage added per day in the Filecoin network and the price of its $FIL token
+<h3>Between the capacity of storage added per day in the Filecoin network and the price of the $FIL token </h3>
 ![alt text](https://github.com/mgavillo/filecoin-ocean-analysis/blob/main/images/Price_StorageAddedPerDay.png)

-### Determine the correlation between the energy consumption rate of the Filecoin network and its $FIL token price
+<h3>Between the energy consumption rate of the Filecoin network and the $FIL token price </h3>
 ![alt text](https://github.com/mgavillo/filecoin-ocean-analysis/blob/main/images/Price_EnergyConsuptionRate.png)
 ### Analysis